-DI CICCIO BROCCOLI was introduced to American gardeners in 1890.
+DI CICCIO BROCCOLI (Brassica oleracea var.
+Italica) originated in the Mediterranean area around 600BCE, but was introduced to American gardeners in 1890.
 Compact 2-3' plant produces 4" central head.
 After the central head is cut, many side shoots follow.
 Very early, produces over a long period and great for freezing and a fine candidate for fall/winter gardens.
 48-85 days from transplant.
-50 Seeds.
+100 Seeds.

 NUTRITION: Broccoli is one of the healtiest vegetables you can eat.
 A powerhouse of Vitamins and phytonutrients, broccoli lowers cholesterol and can also cure ulcers by killing H.pylori bacteria in your stomach, the cause of ulcers.
 And a recent study at the University of East Anglia found that a compound in broccoli called sulforaphane can help prevent and slow cartilage damage and osteoarthritis.
 These special capabilities of broccoli are even more concentrated when you sprout the seed.